 Anatomy and physiology are defined.
 The relationships between anatomy and physiology are explained.
 Cells and tissues: The levels of structural organization that make up the human body are described.
 The eleven systems of the human body, the organs present in each, and their general functions are listed.
-The important life processes of the human body are listed and described in context.
+The important processes of the human body are listed and described in context.
 The concept of homeostasis is defined.
 The components of a feedback system are described with relation to their function.
 The operation of negative and positive feedback systems are compared and contrasted.
 The reasons for homeostatic imbalances in the causation of disorders are explained.
 The properties of water that makes it such a vital compound in the body are explained in the context of the human body.
 The term "electrolyte" is defined in relation to human physiology.
 The characteristics of acids and bases are compared and contrasted.
 The pH scale as well as where some of the body fluids fit into this scale is explained.
 Carbohydrates, lipids, proteins and nucleic acids in terms of their structure and functions in the body are tabulated in order to compare and contrast them.
 The different subgroups of carbohydrates, lipids, proteins and nucleic acids are listed and examples of these compounds are given.
 The term enzyme is defined and its role explained in the context of its function.
 The importance of ATP in the human body is discussed.
 The cell organelles are identified on a diagram.
 The cell organelles are described in terms of their structure and function.
 The different types of cells that form when cells diversify are listed.
 The structure and function of the plasma membrane is described.
 The processes that transport substances across the plasma membrane is described.
 The differences between active and passive transport processes are analysed.
 The term "gene" is defined in the context of its role in protein synthesis.
 The roles of DNA and RNA in protein synthesis are explained.
 The processes of transcription and translation are described in the context of protein synthesis.
 Integumentary system: The different types of body membranes are described.
 A diagram of the skin is labelled noting its components.
 The various layers of the epidermis and dermis are described in terms of structure and function.
 The basis of skin colour is identified and explained.
 The functions of the skin are listed, with a reference to how the function is accomplished in the context of the physiological processes evident in the skin.
 The different types of glands found in the skin are compared and contrasted in terms of their structure and physiological function.
 Muscular system: Describe similarities and differences in the structure and function of the three types of muscle tissue and indicate where they are found in the body.
 Define and explain the role of the following: endomysium, perimysium, epimysium, tendon and aponeurosis.
 List the functions of muscle.
 List the three types of muscle.
-Describe the microscopic structure of skeletal muscle and explain the role of actin-and myosin -containing myofilaments.
+Describe the microscopic structure of skeletal muscle and explain the role of actinand myosin-containing myofilaments.
 Describe how an action potential is initiated in a muscle cell.
 State the importance of the sarcoplasmic reticulum in muscle.
 Describe the structure of the neuromuscular junction in skeletal muscle.
 Name the neurotransmitter responsible for skeletal muscle contraction.
 Describe the sliding filament theory of muscle contraction.
 Explain what is meant by the term "graded responses" of skeletal muscle.
 Explain the effect of increased stimulus strength on muscle response.
 List the different sources of energy for muscle contraction.
 Explain when a muscle is fatigued.
-Explain how oxygen debt occurs.
-Differentiate between isotonic and isometric muscle contractions.
-Define the term "muscle tone".
-Skeletal system: Identify the bones of the body.
-Describe the functions of the skeletal system.
-Explain the formation of a long bone.
-Nervous system : List the structures and describe the basic functions of the nervous system.
-Explain the structural and functional classification of the nervous system.
-Define CNS and PNS and list the major parts of each.
-Describe the structure and functions of the different types of support cells of the nervous system.
-State the functions of neurons and describe the general structure of a neuron.
-Distinguish between gray matter and white matter.
-Distinguish between nuclei and ganglia.
-Classify neurons according to their structure and function and give examples of each class.
-List the types of general sensory receptors and describe their functions.
-Describe the events that lead to the generation of a nerve impulse and its conduction from one neuron to another.
-Define the term reflex arc and list its elements.
-Identify the principal parts of the brain on a diagram.
-State the functions of these regions.
-Name the three meningeal layers and state their functions.
-Discuss the formation and function of cerebrospinal fluid and the blood-brain barrier.
-Describe spinal cord structure and state two important functions of the spinal cord.
-Describe the general structure of a nerve.
-Identify the cranial nerves by number, name them and list the major functions of each.
-Describe the origin and fiber composition of a) the ventral and dorsal roots, b) the spinal nerve proper and c) the ventral and dorsal rami.
-Identify the site of origin and explain the function of the sympathetic and parasympathetic divisions of the autonomic nervous system.
-Contrast the effects of the sympathetic and parasympathetic divisions on the following organs: heart, lungs, digestive system, blood vessels.
-Compare the somatic and autonomic nervous systems with reference to (number of motor neurons and effector organs) neurotransmitters released.
-Special senses : Identify the different structures of the eye on a diagram and state the function of each structure identified.
-List and describe the tunics of the eye.
-Differentiate between rod and cone function.
-Differentiate between the blind spot and the fovea centralis.
-Describe image formation on the retina.
-Discuss the formation and functions of the humors of the eye.
-Trace the pathway of light through the eye to the retina.
-Define the following terms: astigmatism, blind spot, cataract, emmetropia, glaucoma, hyperopia, myopia and refraction.
-Explain the importance of accommodation.
-Trace the visual pathway to the optic nerve.
-Discuss the importance of the pupillary and convergence reflexes.
-Identify the structures of the external, middle and inner ear and list the functions of each.
-Explain the function of the organ of Corti in hearing.
-Identify the receptor organs for equilibrium and describe how they function.
-Describe the receptors for the senses of taste and smell.
-Endocrine system: Define the terms hormone and target organ.
-Differentiate between endocrine and exocrine glands.
-Describe the two general mechanisms of hormonal action.
-Explain how various endocrine glands are stimulated to release their hormonal products.
-Define negative feedback and describe its role in regulating blood levels of various hormones.
-List hormones produced by the endocrine glands and describe their location and general functions.
-Discuss ways in which hormones promote body homeostasis by giving examples of hormonal action.
-Describe the functional relationship between the hypothalamus and the pituitary gland.
-Blood: Identify the different blood cells and discuss their functions.
-Describe the functions of plasma.
-Describe the clotting pathway.
-Compare the different blood types and explain the consequences of incorrect blood type transfer.
-Cardiovascular system: Describe the location of the heart.
-Describe the coverings of the heart and explain the importance of the serous fluid present there.
-Describe the layers of the wall of the heart.
-Identify the major anatomical areas of the heart on a diagram.
-Describe the flow of blood through the chambers of the heart and through the systemic and pulmonary circulations.
-Describe the structure and function of the valves of the heart.
-Discuss the coronary circulation.
-Name the components of the intrinsic conduction system of the heart and describe the pathway of an impulse through this system.
-Define: systole, diastole, stroke volume, a cardiac cycle.
-Define heart sound and heart murmurs.
-Explain how heart rate is regulated.
-List the different types of blood vessels and state the functions of each.
-Describe the tunics of blood vessels.
-Compare arteries, capillaries and veins structurally.
-Define blood pressure and pulse and name several pulse points.

-PHYSIOLOGY IB (BACHRI : PHGY121) Contact time (hours per week)
+PHYSIOLOGY IB (PHGY121) Contact time (hours per week)